 The Partnership's estimate of proved oil and gas reserves are prepared by Ryder Scott Company, L.P.
 Petroleum Consultants (Ryder Scott) utilizing oil and gas price data and cost estimates provided by Apache as Managing Partner.
 Ryder Scott is an independent petroleum engineering consulting firm that has been providing petroleum consulting services throughout the world for over seventy years.
-A copy of Ryder Scott's report on the Shell Offshore Venture, of which the partnership owned 100 percent at December 31, 2014, is filed as an exhibit to this Form 10-K.
+A copy of Ryder Scott's report on the Shell Offshore Venture, of which the Partnership owned 100 percent at December 31, 2015, is filed as an exhibit to this Form 10-K.

-The primarily technical person responsible for overseeing the preparation of the Partnership's reserve estimates is Mr. Michael F. Stell, an Advising Senior Vice President with Ryder Scott.
-Mr. Stell has more than 30 years of industry experience and is a registered Professional Engineer in the State of Texas.
+The primary technical person responsible for overseeing the preparation of the Partnership's reserve estimates is Mr. Ali A. Porbandarwala, a Vice President with Ryder Scott.
+Mr. Porbandarwala has more than seven years of experience in the estimation and evaluation of petroleum reserves and is a registered Professional Engineer in the State of Texas.
 He is also a member of the Society of Petroleum Engineers and the Society of Petroleum Evaluation Engineers.